PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/gui/formatting-text-with-bbcode/+page.md

 ## Using BBCode tags with an attribute
-Some BBCode tags has an *attribute*, that provides additional information about how the BBCode tag should work.
+Some BBCode tags has an *attribute* that provides additional information about how the BBCode tag should work.

 To change the color of a text, you surround the text with `[color=THE_COLOR]` and `[/color]`, where `THE_COLOR` should be the name of a color in English, and it indicates the color the text will have, for example `[color=red]` to make the text red.